WordPress/gutenberg/docs/contributors/code/getting-started-with-code-contribution.md

 The Gutenberg repository also includes [Storybook](https://storybook.js.org/) integration that allows testing and developing in a WordPress-agnostic context.
 This is very helpful for developing reusable components and trying generic JavaScript modules without any backend dependency.

-You can launch Storybook by running `npm run storybook:dev` locally.
+You can launch Storybook by running `pnpm storybook:dev` locally.
 It will open in your browser automatically.

 You can also test Storybook for the current `trunk` branch on GitHub Pages: [https://wordpress.github.io/gutenberg/](https://wordpress.github.io/gutenberg/)